Test URL Filtering Configuration

 Verify Advanced URL Filtering

-If you have an Advanced URL Filtering subscription, test and verify that real-time URL analysis is happening.
+If you have an Advanced URL Filtering subscription, test and verify that URLs submitted to the Advanced URL Filtering service are properly analyzed.

 The firewall enforces the most severe action of the actions configured for detected URL categories of a given URL.
 For example, suppose example.com is categorized as real-time-detection, command-and-control, and shopping—categories with an alert, block, and allow action configured, respectively.
-The firewall will block the URL because block is the most severe action from the detected categories.
+The firewall blocks the URL because block is the most severe action of the detected categories.

-- Monitor web activity to verify that the tested URLs have been properly categorized as real-time-detection.
+- Monitor web activity to verify that the test URLs have been properly categorized by Advanced URL Filtering:

 - Take a detailed look at the logs to verify that each type of web threat is correctly analyzed and categorized.In the next example, the URL is categorized as having been analyzed in real-time and possessing qualities that define it as command-and-control (C2).
 Because the C2 category has a more severe action associated with it than real-time-detection (block as opposed to alert), the URL is categorized as command-and-control and blocked.